How can we help?

 The largest contributor to their site’s Scope 1 carbon emissions is primary energy conversion for process heating.
 To reduce carbon emissions on their Ballineen production site, Carbery invested in steam meters - with the support of Enterprise Ireland’s EM&T grant - to better quantify and reduce direct steam demand across the facility.

-To further reduce carbon emissions, Carbery was awarded an EERIF capital support to concentrate energy conversion at their Combined Heat and Power (CHP) plant and use new waste heat streams to reduce demand for direct steam injection in production processes.
+To further reduce carbon emissions, Carbery was awarded an EERIF capital support to concentrate energy conversion at its Combined Heat and Power (CHP) plant and use new waste heat streams to reduce demand for direct steam injection in production processes.

 Impact and benefits

-Further capital support facilitated energy conversion upgrades at its CHP plant, allowing waste heat to be repurposed within the production process further lowering CO2 emissions.
+Further capital support facilitated energy conversion upgrades at its CHP plant, allowing waste heat to be repurposed within the production process, further lowering CO2 emissions.
 Overall, this project led to 1,473 MT CO2 emission reductions and a 7.15 GWh in electricity savings.

 Find out more